 She slapped the papers down on the coffee table in the middle of the group.
 Two columns of densely packed text covered the first page.
 Amanda pulled out another stack of papers, this one about an inch thick.

 “There’s also a ton of papers written in some Asian language.
 I can’t tell if it’s Chinese or Japanese or what.
-There’s notes and translations in Nahua in the margins, which I also can’t read.”
+There’s notes in Nahua in the margins, which I also can’t read.”

 That stack also fell onto the table.
 Roach and Ben both leaned in.